 Drama therapy has as its main forms the intentional use of the healing aspects of drama and theatre, such as movement, voice, storytelling and dramatisation, within the therapeutic process.
 It is a method of working and playing which uses action to facilitate creativity, imagination, learning, insight and growth.

 Our Drama Therapist is called Jo Blezzard.
+(Jo is currently on maternity leave Jan 2022)

 The One Education Music team provides high quality music lessons, on a wide range of instruments and in singing for all age ranges and abilities.
 They offer SEN Inclusive music making lessons, available for ages 5-11 years, offering a safe and fun learning environment for all.